 Many cases of bruxism go undetected with no ill effects, while others cause headaches or earaches.
 Usually, though, it's more bothersome to other family members because of the grinding sound.

-In some circumstances, nighttime grinding and clenching can wear down tooth enamel, chip teeth, increase temperature sensitivity, and cause severe facial pain and jaw problems, such as temporomandibular joint disease (TMJ).
-Most kids who grind, however, do not have TMJ problems unless their grinding and clenching happen a lot.
+In some cases, nighttime grinding and clenching can wear down tooth enamel, chip teeth, increase temperature sensitivity, and cause severe facial pain and jaw problems, such as temporomandibular joint disease (TMJ).
+Most kids who grind, however, don't have TMJ problems unless their grinding and clenching happen a lot.

 Lots of kids who grind their teeth aren't even aware of it, so it's often siblings or parents who identify the problem.